Clinician Resources

 Clinical and laboratory monitoring during treatment

-· Repeat complete blood count and liver function tests every 2-3 weeks
+· Repeat complete blood count and liver function tests every 2-3 weeks during the 60 day treatment course

 · Patients should avoid alcohol consumption and sun exposure during treatment